shreyamali01/fork-it/REPORT.md

         Thus, it can be observed that even after implementing oversampling and undersampling, significant changes in the result are not observed.
 Yet, undersampling provides slightly better results compared to oversampling.

     * **Results for decision tree model trained using the features obtained by TSFEL:**

+      The code for training a decision tree model using the features obtained by TSFEL - ['sec2.ipynb'](Task_2/sec2.ipynb)

         - Accuracy: 0.89
         - Precision: 0.90